InvadingOctopus/octopuskit/Documentation/Architecture.md

 - A spaceship, or a monster, are not components; they are entities.
 A spaceship may have a *ThrusterComponent*, and a *GunComponent*.
 A monster may have a *MonsterSpeciesComponent*.
 Both will have a `SpriteKitComponent`, `PhysicsComponent` etc.

-> TODO: OctopusComponent API overview
+> TODO: OKComponent API overview

 ## State Machines

 > TODO: Incomplete section
-> TODO: OctopusGameState/OctopusEntityState API overview
+> TODO: OKGameState/OKEntityState API overview

 - If an entity can be in one of several conceptual states at a given time, it more makes sense to represent those states with a `GKStateMachine` (as encapsulated by a `StateMachineComponent`) instead of putting lots of conditional checks in multiple components.